Vortigern

 Vortigern die?
 Vortimer originally fought for his father

-humiliation and disappears again.
-This might of course be
+disappears again.
+This might of course be nothing more

-nothing more than a duplication of Vortigern's actions or
+than a duplication of Vortigern's actions or even

 Vortimer rebels after his father marries Rowena,